dadrox/quiet-slf4j/README.md

 An slf4j logger that, by default, logs nothing.

-This is really intended to suppress log output during testing.
+This is intended to suppress log output during testing.

 It is written in Java, so should be usable almost anywhere.